mozumder/postoffice/README.md

     $ ./manage.py addhost -mx example.com 123.45.67.90 mail
     $ ./manage.py rundnsserver --processes 4

+It even includes a DNS-over-HTTP server under the url /dns/query?dns

 ## Installation

 First, download and install Postgresql.
 Instructions for that are platform-specific and outside of the scope of this document, so please visit [https://www.postgresql.org/download/](https://www.postgresql.org/download/ "Postgresql")  to download for your platform.